PowerDNS/dnsdist-ansible/README.md

       - { role: PowerDNS.dnsdist }

 If targeting only a specific platform (e.g. Debian) it's not needed to provide other platform (e.g. yum) repositories informations.

+    dnsdist_install_epel: True

+By default the role installs also the EPEL repository.
+EPEL is needed to satisfy some dnsdist dependencies like `lidsodium`.
+If these dependencies are included into other repositories already configured in the or in a custom `dnsdist_install_repo` override this variable to `False` to skip EPEL installation.

     dnsdist_acls: []